aleaf/GSFLOW_climate_utils/Preprocessing/readme.md

-#### Setting up input files for future climate scenarios:
+### Setting up input files for future climate scenarios:

 GSFLOW/PRMS requires information on the growing season, defined as the time period between the last killing frost of the year, and first killing frost of the year.

-Two options for developing growing season input from daily minimum temperature data:
+#####Two options for developing growing season input from daily minimum temperature data:

-**use transp_preproc.py to write a set of transp.day files directly**
+**1) use transp_preproc.py to write a set of transp.day files directly**
 (transp.day files tell GSFLOW/PRMS whether transpiration is on or off in each hru, on each day)

  * requires a set of GSFLOW/PRMS .data files (i.e. from **pyGDP_to_data.py**)